MichiganTech/MichiganTech_test/README.md

-Test
+Test repository
 ===================

 Michigan Technological University
-DO NOT EDIT THE README.MD FILE
+DO NOT EDIT AND/OR REMOVE THIS FILE (README.MD)

 What is this NOT for?
 -------------------